bovinehero/battletech-inventory/docs/README.md

 a __webapp/urls.py__ file was bootstrapped to allow more modular mports into __core/urls.py__

 As the convention is class based views, in __webapp/views.py__ we have a placeholder example with sample code for when the app models are created.

+### Heroku Deployment

+After requesting a deploy set the following VARS:

+- ALLOWED_HOST add in `bhero-battletech-inventory.herokuapp.com`
+- CLOUDINARY_URL get from Cloudinary
+- DATABASE_URL get from elephantSQL
+- DISABLE_COLLECTSTATIC set to `1`
+- PORT set to `8000`
+- SECRET_KEY set to a new generated key as per above